 BYU Catering will not accept your event until a room reservation has been made.
 On-campus reservations are generally made through BYU Campus Scheduling at 801-422-3134.
 BYU Catering does not supply or set up tables and chairs, as this is also done through Campus Scheduling.
 Reservations and set-up needs for the Skyroom are made through our office at 801-422-5001.
 Audio or visual needs (projectors, screens, etc.) can be taken care of through the Audio/Visual Productions Office at 801-422-4071.

 For events in the Skyroom Restaurant we require a minimum food purchase of $8 per person for any event.
 The Skyroom seating capacity is 144 guests.
 Casual dining (any meal served with paper or plastic plates and utensils) is not available in the Skyroom.

 You are responsible for all table and chair setup at Spring Haven and Timpanogos Lodge.
 BYU Catering suggests reserving a backup location on campus for events at Spring Haven or Timpanogos Lodge during the months of November – March.
 BYU Catering reserves the right to refuse service when we deem conditions too hazardous to travel to these locations.

 Additional fees apply to university events held at approved off-campus locations.
 A transportation fee and potential labor fees will be assessed for each event.

-Cancellations must be made 4 business days prior to your event.
-Cancellations after this deadline will result in a cancelation fee.
+Cancellations must be made 5 business days prior to your event.
+Cancellations after this deadline will result in a cancellation fee.